Minwax stain and polyurethane; photo courtesy Kelly R. Smith

 Softer woods, on the other hand, have bigger, thirsty cells.
 Because of this, they soak in your stain quickly and deeply.
 This leaves you only a small window of time to work on the surface of your project.
 The result of this can be a darker shade than the picture on the can shows as well as resulting in irregular results.

 So How do Paint Contractors and Carpenters Work their Magic?

-The technique is not quite what you would consider a trade secret, but it is certainly not widely advertised either.
+The technique is not quite what you might consider a trade secret, but it is certainly not widely advertised either.
 Surprisingly, stain manufacturers dont broadcast it much either.
-The trick to success?
+So, what exactly the trick to finishing success?

 Its to make the softer wood species behave more like deciduous wood trim or boards in terms of absorption.
 And heres one common way it is done.

-We know that the cell structure must be addressed, so the trick is to first apply a clear conditioner on the surface.
-When this clear solution enters the woods cells, it will behave similar to oak or walnut without altering the color.
+We recognise that the cell structure must be fundamentally addressed, so the trick is to first apply a clear conditioner on the wood surface.
+When this clear solution enters the soft woods cells, it will behave similar to oak or walnut without altering the color.

-The can of the product you buy will have manufacturer instructions, but generally they recommend a rather short window of time between the application of the clear conditioner and the stain itself.
+The can of the product you buy will have comprehensive manufacturer instructions, but as a rule of thumb they recommend a rather short window of time between the application of the clear conditioner and the stain itself.
 Just something to keep in mind.

 A product I like to use is the Minwax Pre-Stain Wood Conditioner®.
-One reason this product is so popular is that almost all big box home improvement stores stock a full line of Minwax stains.
+One of the main reasons this product is so popular is that almost all big box home improvement stores stock a full line of Minwax stains.
 I have to assume that it is a good bet that products from the same manufacturer will be the most compatible.

 Tips for Success for all Your Projects